chcosta/arcade/Documentation/Projects/DevOps/CI/Roadmap.md

 ### Work Items

-- Determine the storage medium for telemetry: ie Kusto?
-Other?
+- Setup Kusto database for storing telemetry results

-- Determine the storage format
+- Determine the format for Kusto tables

 - Create an Azure DevOps task that can be used to gather telemetry the Timeline API and move into our database / format